odongoaandy/EDA-using-Python/README.md

-This is just a sample of a csv file basic data analysis using python
+This is just a sample of a csv file basic exploratory data analysis using python